CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-01-03-Housing, a silent weapon of mass destruction.md

 **Despite what we know about the behavior of soft story structures in earthquake zones, why do we keep building them?
 Why are housing policy based on short-term commercial objectives rather than long-term social and environmental concerns?**

-#### Ahmedabad, Gujarat
+### Ahmedabad, Gujarat

+![2001, Bhuj Earthquake](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Introduction to AHM.mp4)

+<sub> **Figure 3: LandSAT Images of cities affected by the Bhuj Earthquake**</sub>

+<sub> Video made by Heer Shah, Reya Singhi</sub>

 On January 26, 2001, an earthquake in Gujarat, India's Kachchh district, massacred over 35,000 people and significantly damaged the state's housing stock.
 More than 1 million houses either needed extensive repairs or were [destroyed](https://www.youtube.com/watch?v=HDos6WCsP1Y).

-![2001, Bhuj Earthquake](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Introduction to AHM.mp4)

-<sub> Video made by Heer Shah, Reya Singhi</sub>

-### Understanding Geographies
+#### Understanding Geographies

 ![Ahmedabad Collapse of the Buildings](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/AHM understanding Geographies.png)

-<sub> **Figure 3: Bhuj Earthquake, 2001**</sub>
+<sub> **Figure 4: Bhuj Earthquake, 2001**</sub>

 <sub> Map made by Heer Shah, Reya Singhi</sub>

 According to the Bureau of Indian Standards, India has five seismic zones, with Zone V being the most severe.
 The seismically active Kachchh region, on the western end of the Indian subcontinent, accounts for around 22% of Gujarat State's (45,930 km2) total land area, is in Zone V, and suffered the most substantial damage.
-Among the Kachchh towns and cities that suffered severe damage were Bhuj, Bhachau, Rapar, Anjar, and Gandhidham even though the IS 4326: 1993 "Earthquake Resistant Design and Construction of Structures -Code of Practice" outlines a comprehensive list of standards and laws that control the earthquake-resistant design of buildings in India.
-It's important to keep in mind that these codes are just recommendations, not prerequisites.
-Several other areas of the state were also severely damaged by the earthquake, most notably Ahmedabad, a large urban Centre in Gujarat that was in seismic Zone III and about 300 kilometers to the east of Bhuj.
+Among the Kachchh towns and cities that suffered severe damage were Bhuj, Bhachau, Rapar, Anjar, and Gandhidham even though the IS 4326: 1993 "Earthquake Resistant Design and Construction of Structures -Code of Practice" outlines a comprehensive list of standards and laws that control the earthquake-resistant design of buildings in India. **It's important to note that these codes are just recommendations, not prerequisites.** Several other areas of the state were also severely damaged by the earthquake, most notably Ahmedabad, a large urban Centre in Gujarat that was in seismic Zone III and about 300 kilometers to the east of Bhuj.

+![Ahmedabad Collapse of the Buildings](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/AHM GIF.gif)

+<sub> **Figure 5: Buildings affected by the Earthquake in Ahmedabad**</sub>

+<sub> Map made by Heer Shah, Reya Singhi</sub>

 The strength of ground motion would not be anticipated to be strong at such a distance, but despite this, 70 multistory residential buildings collapsed, killing 750 people with heights that ranged from the ground plus four to ground plus ten levels.
 One thing all seventy buildings had in common was that they were all reinforced concrete-framed buildings with an open first story, inadequate column-beam junction detailing, and average construction quality.

-![Ahmedabad Collapse of the Buildings](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/AHM GIF.gif)
 ![Visual Defects](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Visual Defects.png)

+<sub> **Figure 6: Aftermath of the Bhuj earthquake**</sub>

+<sub> Photo Illustration made by Heer Shah, Reya Singhi</sub>

 After the earthquake, all soft-story structures in Ahmedabad suffered significant damage.
 Further investigation and the findings of an inspection of two such towers, Mansi and Shikhara Towers, reveal major flaws that occurred as a result of a violation or ignorance of interim codes.

 The following consequences, alone or in combination, were the causes of the failure:
-1. Flexible ground floor (Soft-story)
+**1. Flexible ground floor (Soft-story)**
-2. Short column effect
+**2. Short column effect**
-3. Lack of proper detailing
+**3. Lack of proper detailing**
-4. Poor workmanship
+**4. Poor workmanship**
-5. Ponding effect
+**5. Ponding effect**
-6. Appendage effects
+**6. Appendage effects**

-#### Mansi Towers : Case Study
+#### Case Study: Mansi Towers

 A four-block residential complex, one of which collapsed completely.
 According to observations of the remaining parts of this building, the soft first story was the cause of the collapse.
 Because such structures are typically constructed on small lots that do not permit open parking, almost all multistory residential buildings in Indian cities have an open ground floor designated for parking.
 As a result, no ground-level wall infills are present, resulting in a stiffness discontinuity or a soft story.
 The masonry infills in the upper stories, on the other hand, stiffened the structure, attracting significantly higher earthquake forces.
 Furthermore, with proper permissions, a swimming pool was built on its terrace, resulting in an asymmetrical distribution of loads and heavy mass concentration at the top of the structure.

-The first-story columns of the other three blocks also suffered severe damage, which eventually forced the demolition of the structures and resulted in the displacement of hundreds of people.
+**The first-story columns of the other three blocks also suffered severe damage, which eventually forced the demolition of the structures and resulted in the displacement of hundreds of people.**

 ![Visual Directory](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Visual Directory.jpg)

+<sub> **Figure 7:Visual Directory **</sub>

+<sub> Photo Illustration made by Heer Shah, Reya Singhi</sub>

 A visual directory is made using the lessons learned from Ahmedabad.
 Identification of likely visual reasons for the collapse is aided by using the visual toolkit as a reference.
 While evaluating a building solely on the basis of visual impressions is challenging, it brings the process of identifying a structure that might collapse during an earthquake one step closer.
 For instance, doing an engineering survey becomes essential if a building exhibits nearly all of the visual flaws listed in the directory.

 #### An Impending Eathquake, Pune

 Following the Turkey-Syria earthquake, seismologists forecast severe earthquakes in numerous cities within earthquake zones worldwide.
 Istanbul, Pune, and Dhaka were just a few of the international cities mapped as part of an investigation for a [New York Times article](https://archive.nytimes.com/www.nytimes.com/interactive/2010/02/24/world/20100224-quake-map.html) .
 Each city with a million or more residents and a sizable portion of substandard housing, typically in minority neighborhoods, predicts a death toll that, given their population density, could surpass the disaster earlier this year.

 We delved deeper into research for Pune, India, to better comprehend the statement "Where shoddy construction could mean death," coined in the article.